 Kirklees Council has issued a Corporate Plan which outlines the Council's vision for 'We're Kirklees'.
-The priorities throughout the transformation program to 'We're Kirklees Will remain focused on achieving the best for Kirklees, its communities, businesses and residents.
+The priorities, throughout the transformation programme to 'We're Kirklees', will remain focused on achieving the best for Kirklees, its communities, businesses and residents.

-Integration with other guidance, policies, objectives and strategies
+Integration with other guidance, policies, objectives, and strategies

-The Gambling Policy aims to promote the licensing objectives within the overall context of the Corporate Plan 2018-2020.
+The Gambling Policy aims to promote the licensing objectives within the overall context of the Kirklees Corporate Plan.

-The vision for Kirklees is to be a district which combines a strong, sustainable economy with a great quality of life - leading to thriving communities, growing businesses, high prosperity and low inequality where people enjoy better health throughout their lives
+The vision for Kirklees is to be a district which combines a strong, sustainable economy with a great quality of life - leading to thriving communities, growing businesses, high prosperity, and low inequality where people enjoy better health throughout their lives plan and shared outcomes.

 The Corporate Plan sets out the council's outcomes, what it is trying to achieve, key actions underway and planned, and the measures it will use to check whether it has been successful.
-Supporting vulnerable people and promoting inclusion and diversity is woven throughout the plan and shared outcomes.
+Supporting vulnerable people and promoting inclusion and diversity is woven throughout the